Booking an appointment

 To access the right support, read the statements below and choose the one most relevant to you.

-If you need urgent mental health support please visit our webpages.
-Information about support available over the break can be found here.
+If you need urgent mental health support please visit our webpages

 "I have a diagnosed disability or mental health condition and would like support and adjustments for studying"

-Meet with an Adviser from the Disability and Mental Health Service (DMHS) as a first step to talk about adjustments and support with your studies.
-If you are a prospective student please see the information and link below.
+Current students should complete the form below to meet with an Adviser from the Disability and Mental Health Service (DMHS) as a first step to talk about adjustments and support with your studies.

 Arrange an appointment to see a DMHS Adviser